Joey Barton: Criminal investigations and convictions

 On 13 April 2019, South Yorkshire Police launched an investigation after Barton was alleged to have assaulted opposition manager Daniel Stendel in the Oakwell tunnel following a game between Fleetwood Town and Barnsley.
 In July 2019, Barton was charged with causing actual bodily harm and bailed until 9 October 2019.
 He pleaded not guilty.
 On 6 December 2021, Barton was found not guilty of the charge.

 In July 2021, Barton was charged with the assault by beating of a woman at an address in Kew, London in June 2021.
 In March 2022, a court heard that Barton was accused of kicking his wife in the head and grabbing her throat while drunk, the case being adjourned to 23 June due to a late arrival of emails.
 The case was further delayed until the end of October, Barton's defence team being set a deadline of two weeks to provide the list of witnesses that they would be presenting and say whether or not the alleged victim would be called as a defence witness.
 The case was dismissed on 31 October on grounds of the impossibility of Barton receiving a fair trial because prosecutors would not call the alleged victim to testify, but the acquittal was reversed on appeal by the prosecution.
 In March 2025, Barton was found guilty of assault and handed a 12-week suspended prison sentence.

 In April 2024, Cheshire Police announced it was investigating Barton after "reports of offences under the Communications Act".
 The force said it could not comment further about which posts had been reported.

+In March 2026, Barton was arrested on suspicion of attacking former Prescot Cables FC manager Kevin Lynch near a golf club in Huyton, Merseyside on 8 March 2026.
+Barton was subsequently charged with grievous bodily harm with intent and was refused bail.
+At Liverpool Crown Court on 7 April 2026, Barton denied the assault and was remanded into custody ahead of a seven-day trial scheduled to start on 1 September 2026.
+In September 2026, the trial was adjourned and rescheduled for March 2027.
+On 7 September 2026, a renewed application for bail was refused at Liverpool Crown Court, and Barton was further remanded in custody ahead of a pre-trial hearing on 11 December 2026.